-Claudia O’Brien, a partner in the Washington, D.C. office, is Co-Chair of the firm’s Environmental Regulation & Transactions Practice, former Chair of the Air Quality & Climate Change Practice, and former Vice Chair of the Finance Committee.
-She represents clients in agency petitions, rulemaking proceedings and litigation, as well as on compliance and enforcement, in a full range federal environmental statutes.
+Claudia O’Brien retired from the partnership in June 2021.
+She is former Co-Chair of the firm’s Environmental Regulation & Transactions Practice, Chair of the Air Quality & Climate Change Practice, and Vice Chair of the Finance Committee.
+She has represented clients in agency petitions, rulemaking proceedings and litigation, as well as on compliance and enforcement, in a full range of federal environmental statutes.
 Ms. O’Brien has particular experience in all aspects of the Clean Air Act and the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), as well as the Clean Water Act, the Resource Conservation and Recovery Act (RCRA), and the Endangered Species Act (ESA).
-She also advises on regulations impacting genetically engineered plants.
+She also advised on regulations impacting genetically engineered plants.
 She possesses specific technical and business knowledge of power plants (both fossil-fueled and biomass-fueled) and the pesticide industry, as well as extensive experience in toxicology and risk assessment.

 Ms. O’Brien joined the firm in 1994 after six years at the Environmental Protection Agency (EPA), where she worked on issues involving water, air, and toxic substances.
 While working full-time at EPA, Ms. O’Brien attended law school at the Georgetown University Law Center.

 Ms. O’Brien was a member of the Utility MACT Working Group, a subcommittee of the Clean Air Act Advisory Committee and is currently Vice Chair of the ABA’s Committee on Pesticides, Chemicals, and Community Right-to-Know.
 She is a co-author of “Walking the Line Between the Clean Air Act and the Federal Power Act: Balancing Emission Reductions and Bulk Power Reliability,” published in The Electricity Journal.

-Ms. O’Brien is a frequent author and contributor to Latham subject matter publications, including numerous client alerts and webcasts.
-In addition, recent publications include:
+Ms. O’Brien was a frequent author and contributor to Latham subject matter publications, including numerous client alerts and webcasts.
+In addition, publications include:

 - "President Trump Takes First Step on Long Road to Roll Back Climate Rules," Client Alert (April 2017)